lszymanski7/boilerplate-js/README.md

 <!-- TESTING -->
 ## Testing
 This project uses Jest.
-It's a JavaScript testing framework which was designed to ensure the correctness of the code.
+It's a JavaScript testing framework designed to ensure the correctness of the code.
 Jest allows you to write tests that returns results quickly.
 Moreover, this tool can be extended to suit your project's requirements.

 Use one of these two scripts to run your tests.
 The second option turns on the watch mode.
 After the testing process is complete, the relevant information will be displayed to the console.